strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 ### Defining how it should work

-Lets define the characteristics for our directive:
+Let's define the characteristics for our directive:
-* If the user has the proper role, the component should be shown
+* If the user has the proper role, the component should be shown.
-* If the user does not have the proper role, the component shouldn't be added to the DOM
+* If the user does not have the proper role, the component shouldn't be added to the DOM.

 If you think about it, that's pretty much what an `*ngIf` directive does.
-Based on a certain condition, a component or native element must be added or removed from the DOM.
+Based on a certain condition, a component or native element must be added to the DOM or removed from the DOM.

-### What does our directive need to make it work
+### What does our directive need to make it work?
 Our directive needs several things to make it work properly.
 First of all, we need a reference to the element that needs to be added to the DOM.
-Secondly, we need a place where we can insert the element to the DOM if needed.
+On a secondary note, we need a place where we can insert the element to the DOM if needed.
 And lastly, we need to know the roles the user has.

 #### Getting a reference to the element that needs to be added

-To get a reference to the element we need to add, we can use a 'template directive' (or structural directive).
-We can make any directive a 'template directive' by prefixing the directive with an asterisk when we use it.
+To get a reference to the element we need to add, we can use a 'template directive' (or <a href="https://angular.io/guide/structural-directives" target="blank">structural directive</a>).
+We can make any directive a 'template directive' by prefixing the directive with an asterisk (`*`) when we use it.
 This is syntactic sugar for the angular compiler.
 If we do this, this is what the compiler actually sees:

 ```html
 <!-- what we write -->